lsky2061/sql_learning/README.md

 This means that 19 18-year-olds were murdered by cutting or piercing in 2020 in the US.
 While the rest of this document is focused on data analysis, SQL methods, and my goal of answering a specific question, I want to make sure I remember something.
 While evaluating these data to find the truth and make our world a safer and better place, I think we always need to remember that each of these numbers represents a person's life cut short, a tragedy, and a grieving family.

+I opened the file in emacs and removed all of the asterisks.

 #Data Loading

 First, I created a database to hold the two tables...